F February 2022 Options Begin Trading

 Investors in Ford Motor Co.
-(Symbol: F) saw new options begin trading today, for the February 2022 expiration.
+(Symbol: F) saw new options become available today, for the February 2022 expiration.
 At Stock Options Channel, our YieldBoost formula has looked up and down the F options chain for the new February 2022 contracts and identified one put and one call contract of particular interest.

-The put contract at the $19.00 strike price has a current bid of 64 cents.
-If an investor was to sell-to-open that put contract, they are committing to purchase the stock at $19.00, but will also collect the premium, putting the cost basis of the shares at $18.36 (before broker commissions).
-To an investor already interested in purchasing shares of F, that could represent an attractive alternative to paying $20.15/share today.
+The put contract at the $20.00 strike price has a current bid of 75 cents.
+If an investor was to sell-to-open that put contract, they are committing to purchase the stock at $20.00, but will also collect the premium, putting the cost basis of the shares at $19.25 (before broker commissions).
+To an investor already interested in purchasing shares of F, that could represent an attractive alternative to paying $20.75/share today.

-Turning to the calls side of the option chain, the call contract at the $20.50 strike price has a current bid of 94 cents.
-If an investor was to purchase shares of F stock at the current price level of $20.15/share, and then sell-to-open that call contract as a "covered call," they are committing to sell the stock at $20.50.
-Considering the call seller will also collect the premium, that would drive a total return (excluding dividends, if any) of 6.40% if the stock gets called away at the February 2022 expiration (before broker commissions).
+Turning to the calls side of the option chain, the call contract at the $21.50 strike price has a current bid of 78 cents.
+If an investor was to purchase shares of F stock at the current price level of $20.75/share, and then sell-to-open that call contract as a "covered call," they are committing to sell the stock at $21.50.
+Considering the call seller will also collect the premium, that would drive a total return (excluding dividends, if any) of 7.37% if the stock gets called away at the February 2022 expiration (before broker commissions).
 Of course, a lot of upside could potentially be left on the table if F shares really soar, which is why looking at the trailing twelve month trading history for Ford Motor Co., as well as studying the business fundamentals becomes important.
-Below is a chart showing F's trailing twelve month trading history, with the $20.50 strike highlighted in red:
+Below is a chart showing F's trailing twelve month trading history, with the $21.50 strike highlighted in red:

 Top YieldBoost Calls of the S&P 500 »